luau-lang/rfcs/docs/index-type-operator.md

 FYI: exact table type indicates that the table has only the properties listed in its type, and inexact table type indicates that the table has at least the properties listed in its type.

-Later down the line, we can also consider adding syntactic sugar for this type operator.
+Later down the line, we can also consider adding syntactic sugar for this type function.
 Instead of doing:
 ```luau
 type name = index<Person, "name">
 ```